teqneers/Greyface/README.md

 This does not only guarantee highest privacy but also easy editing their emails.
 System administrators have full access to the system.
 These include the following points:

-    #WHITELIST: The whitelist determines which emails shall be forwarded without permission of the recipient.
+    -WHITELIST: The whitelist determines which emails shall be forwarded without permission of the recipient.

-    #BLACKLIST: The blacklist defines which e-mail addresses will be permanently blocked from the system.
+    -BLACKLIST: The blacklist defines which e-mail addresses will be permanently blocked from the system.

-    #GREYLIST: The greylist includes all e-mails that are in the queue.
+    -GREYLIST: The greylist includes all e-mails that are in the queue.

-    #USER MANAGEMENT: New users can be added or edited by the user management functions.
+    -USER MANAGEMENT: New users can be added or edited by the user management functions.
                       E-mail addresses and aliases can be managed.

 Created users in the system have access to their greylist and have the opportunity to put emails directly to the